dungnq-coder/metabase_ondi/README.md

 uv venv --python 3.11.8
 ```

-Then activate depending on your shell:
+Activate depending on your shell:

 #### 🟣 PowerShell